 CentOS Linux was launched in 2004 and has been regularly updated until the discontinuation of CentOS 8 in 2021.
 Distributed under the GNU General Public License (GNU GPL), it stood out as a stable, predictable and easy to use Linux distribution, with a big community supporting it.

-CentOS (abbreviation of “Community Enterprise Operating System”), launched in 2004 and is distributed under the GNU General Public License (GNU GPL).
+CentOS was launched in 2004 and is distributed under the GNU General Public License (GNU GPL).
 It is a stable, predictable and easy to use Linux distribution, with a growing community behind it.
 CentOS is short for “Community Enterprise Operating System”.
 The CentOS Linux distribution is based on the source code of the commercial license Red Hat Enterprise Linux (RHEL).
 But CentOS Linux was discontinued in December 2021, and it was replaced by CentOS Stream.

 As part of the Linux family, CentOS is an open source Unix-like operating system based on the Linux kernel — released by Linus Torvalds in 1991.
 CentOS server is one of the most used web servers in enterprises and organizations.
-Its many features have positioned CentOS in the Top 3 of the most used Linux distributions.
-Other popular Linux distributions are Ubuntu and Debian.
+Its many features have positioned CentOS in the Top 3 of the most used Linux distributions, among other popular Linux distributions such as Ubuntu and Debian.

 However, CentOS 8, released in 2019, was the last release of the CentOS Linux distro.
 In September 2019, Red Hat announced that CentOS Linux would be replaced by a CentOS rolling release: CentOS Stream.
 The life cycle of CentOS Linux 8 ended on December 31st, 2021.
 As a result, CentOS Linux users need to migrate to a new operating system in order to keep receiving patches, updates and new features.
 Although CentOS Linux 7 distribution will continue, as scheduled, until 2024.